Peterson Institute for International Economics: History

-The institute was founded by C. Fred Bergsten in 1981, in response to a proposal from the German Marshall Fund (GMF).
-The president of the GMF, Frank Loy, as well as the president of the Council on Foreign Relations, Leslie Gelb, asked Bergsten to create a research institution focused on assessing the growing importance of the international economy in light of recent geopolitical events.
+PIIE's origin can be traced back to an urgent request sent to the German Marshall Fund from C. Fred Bergsten, then assistant secretary at the Treasury Department during the Carter administration, in 1980.
+It was initially met with some hesitation from GMF board members due to the long-term commitment and large amount of funding proposed, but with strong support and recommendation from then GMF president Frank Loy, a center "devoted to helping provide the needed thinking on international economic issues," as Bergsten wrote at the time, was founded.

 During the 1970s, President Richard Nixon ended the link to the gold standard, the first oil shock occurred in 1973, and the first G5 summit convened.
 As a result, the new IIE sought to conduct policy-oriented research on international economic issues by bringing together experts, academics, and policymakers.
 The GMF committed an initial $4 million to the institute.
 The IIE's founding chairman was Peter G. Peterson, who had served on Nixon's Council on International Economic Policy and as Secretary of Commerce.
-Anthony M. Solomon (the Undersecretary of the Treasury for Monetary Affairs and President of the Federal Reserve Bank of New York) and Richard N. Cooper (a consultant to the U.S. National Security Council) also joined the IIE in the early 1970s.
+Anthony M. Solomon (the Undersecretary of the Treasury for Monetary Affairs and President of the Federal Reserve Bank of New York) and Richard N. Cooper (a consultant to the U.S. National Security Council) also joined the IIE in the early 1980s.

 Throughout the 1980s and 1990s, the IIE expanded to become one of the most internationally recognized think tanks in Washington D.C.
-The Ford Foundation was also a major supporter of the IIE, having provided a major grant in 1991.
+The Ford Foundation was also a significant supporter of the IIE, having provided a major grant in 1991.
 In the 1990s, the IIE created a number of endowed chairs for its members: one in honor of Reginald Jones, the former CEO of General Electric, and another for Dennis Weatherstone, the former CEO of JP Morgan.

 It moved from 11 Dupont Circle to its current building on Massachusetts Avenue in 2001.
 In 2006, a capital campaign led to the creation of a sizable endowment in order to celebrate the institute's 25th anniversary.
 Previously known as the Institute of International Economics, it changed its name that same year in recognition of Peter G. Peterson's role in the capital campaign and for his longstanding support of the institute since the early 1980s.
-At its conference in New York, NY, a number of major economic figures attended: Alan Greenspan, former Federal Reserve Board Chairman; Robert Rubin, former Secretary of the Treasury; Jean-Claude Trichet, Governor of the European Central Bank, among others.
+A number of major economic figures attended its conference in New York City: Alan Greenspan, former Federal Reserve Board Chairman; Robert Rubin, former Secretary of the Treasury; Jean-Claude Trichet, Governor of the European Central Bank, among others.

 Adam S. Posen succeeded Bergsten as president on January 1, 2013.
 Michael A. Peterson succeeded his father Peter G. Peterson as chairman in the spring of 2018.

-The institute's annual budget is about $12–13 million and it is financially supported by foundations, private corporations, and individuals, as well as earnings from its publications and capital fund.
+In 2019, PIIE's annual budget was about $12–13 million.
+It is financially supported by foundations, private corporations, and individuals, as well as earnings from its publications and capital fund.